Election of directors – Candidates biographies / Élection des administrateurs – Biographies des candidats

 I have been an active user of AtoM since 2011 when SFU Archives adopted it as our primary descriptive holdings database.
 As a then staff member of SFU Archives, I assisted in deploying AtoM as well as identifying and QAing many feature development improvements.
 Since becoming Acting University Archivist in 2015, I have sponsored and overseen multiple development contracts to improve the overall functionality of AtoM.

 After undergraduate and graduate degrees in math, I received my masters’ in archival studies from the University of Michigan.
-I’ve been an archivist at the University of Saskatchewan since 1997, and Head of University Archives & Special Collections since 2013.
+I’ve been an archivist at the University of Saskatchewan since 1997, was appointed University Archivist in 2004, and have been Head of University Archives and Special Collections since 2013.
 Throughout my career I have had extensive involvement in digital projects, descriptive standards, access systems, and digital preservation.
 I have also been actively involved with archival professional associations at the provincial and national levels, especially the Saskatchewan Council for Archives and Archivists.
-Through that experience as well as community volunteer roles, I’ve developed a particular interest in board governance and financial management.
-I’ve been involved in the AtoM community for almost ten years, starting with the (in retrospect) foolhardy project to migrate the Saskatchewan Archival Information Network (SAIN) into ICA-AtoM before any bulk import tools had been developed.
-Since then I’ve been involved with a number of AtoM development projects, both through in-house development at USask and contracted development with Artefactual.

 Karen Jamieson Trivette is currently Head of Special Collections and FIT Archives at the Fashion Institute of Technology, part of State University of New York; she has held this position since 2008 and is its first incumbent.
 She holds a Master of Library Science degree with a concentration in Archives and Records Management from University at Albany (N.Y.) and a Bachelor of Arts degree in Art History from UNC-Chapel Hill.
 She has worked primarily in art libraries and art archives except for an over three-year post at the New York State Archives where she primarily advised practitioners on archives and records management matters.
 She was awarded the SUNY Chancellor’s Award for Excellence in Librarianship is 2013.
 She’s the co-founder and co-host of An Archivist’s Tale, a weekly podcast featuring archivists from around the world.